Communications Visa Sponsorship Jobs in Hawaii

 Which visa types are most common for communications roles in Hawaii?

-The H-1B is the most common visa for communications professionals in Hawaii, covering roles like public relations manager, communications strategist, and media relations specialist when a relevant bachelor's degree is required.
+The H-1B visa is the most common visa for communications professionals in Hawaii, covering roles like public relations manager, communications strategist, and media relations specialist when a relevant bachelor's degree is required.
 Australians may qualify for the E-3 visa, which has no lottery.
 Candidates with extraordinary recognition in their field may also explore the O-1A.
 The specific visa depends on the role, employer, and your nationality.

 Which cities in Hawaii have the most communications sponsorship jobs?